PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Experiments

-\myparagraph{Parallel Scalability} Figure \ref{fig:dpc-scalability-thread} shows the parallel scalability of \framework on our larger datasets. \framework achieves an average of $14.36$x self-relative speedup on one NUMA node with 30 hyper-threads and an average of $16.57$x self-relative speedup on two NUMA nodes with 60 hyper-threads.
+Figure \ref{fig:dpc-scalability-thread} shows the parallel scalability of \framework on our larger datasets. \framework achieves an average of $14.36$x self-relative speedup on one NUMA node with 30 hyper-threads and an average of $16.57$x self-relative speedup on two NUMA nodes with 60 hyper-threads.

-\myparagraph{Scalability over Dataset Size} Figure~\ref{fig:dpc-scalability-n} shows the runtime of \framework as we increase the size of the synthetic \datasetname{gaussian} dataset and vary the number of clusters.
-We use a linear fit on the logarithm of runtime and $ \log n$ to get the slopes of the lines in \Cref{fig:dpc-scalability-n}.
-The slope $s$ reflects the exponent in the growth of runtime with respect to data size.
-We see that the slope ranges from 1.12--1.2 depending on the number of output clusters, and thus experimentally the clustering grows approximately as $O(n^{1.2})$ for this dataset.
+We also study the runtime of \framework as we increase the size of the synthetic \datasetname{gaussian} dataset and vary the number of clusters \iffull between 10 to 10,000 (Figure~\ref{fig:dpc-scalability-n}).
+We use a linear fit on the logarithm of runtime and $ \log n$ to obtain the slopes of the lines in \Cref{fig:dpc-scalability-n}.
+The slope $s$ reflects the exponent in the growth of runtime with respect to data size. \else between 10 to 10,000.
+We use a linear fit on the logarithm of runtime and $\log n$ to obtain the slopes, which reflects the exponent in the growth of runtime with respect to data size. \fi We find that the slope ranges from 1.12--1.2 depending on the number of output clusters, and thus experimentally the runtime grows approximately as $O(n^{1.2})$ for this dataset.
 This shows that \framework has good scalability with respect to $n$.

 \iffull

 \fi